Nil-Store/nil-store/metaspec.md

 2) **Verification key**: `vk_hash = sha256(vk_bytes)` pinned in the L2 bridge at deployment; upgrades require DAO action and timelock.
 In addition, an Emergency Circuit MAY perform an expedited **VK‑only** upgrade with a shorter timelock under §9.2, restricted to a pre‑published whitelist (hash‑pinned on L1). **No other code paths or parameters may change under Emergency mode.** During “yellow‑flag”, the bridge **MUST**:
   • continue updating `{epoch_id, poud_root, bw_root}`;
   • **disable** all fund‑moving paths: vesting payouts, token transfers/mints/burns, withdrawals/deposits, deal‑escrow releases, slashing executions, new deal creation (`CreateDeal`), and deal uptake (`MinerUptake`);
-  • freeze parameter change entrypoints and all governance actions (proposal submission and voting);
+  • freeze parameter change entrypoints and all governance actions (proposal submission and voting), **EXCEPT** for the DAO vote required to ratify the emergency patch (§9.2);
   • halt the economic processing (reward minting and slashing execution) derived from `poud_root` and `bw_root` updates;
   • require an independent auditor attestation **and** a hash of the patched verifier bytecode;
 and auto‑revert to normal after sunset unless ratified by DAO.